emily at delicate arch

 Emilia Cubelos, Dean of Students & Humanities Lead Instructor

-Emilia grew up in Moab (where she graduated valedictorian of her class) and returned in 2021 to reconnect and be of service to the community she calls home.
-Emilia is fluent in both English and Spanish and holds a B.A. in International Studies from Willamette University.
-Her scholarly work emphasizes postcolonial and gender studies, and she was a recipient of a Carson Grant research award for field research she conducted in South Africa.
-Her published work on linguistic equity can be found in Social Justice.
-Emilia has over 10 years of speech and debate experience as both a decorated international competitor and educator.
-In her freetime, she enjoys reading, traveling, cooking, spending time with her cat, and getting outside.
+Emilia grew up in Moab (where she graduated valedictorian of her class) and returned after graduating college to be of service to the community she calls home.
+Emilia holds a B.A. in International Studies from Willamette University, where she was a recipient of a Carson Grant research award.
+Her undergraduate research emphasized gender studies and linguistic equity in both the United States and South Africa, and her published work can be found in Social Justice.
+Emilia has over 10 years of speech and debate experience as a decorated bilingual (English and Spanish) international competitor and educator.
+Emilia is currently working on her M.A. in the Teaching of English at Teachers College, Columbia University.
+Her graduate research focuses on best practices for supporting neurodivergent teen girls in the English classroom.
+In her freetime, she enjoys reading, baking, hiking, and spending time with her cat.

 Lindsay Trudeau, Adjunct Science Instructor